m2osw/cppthread/README.md

 uses a guard to add new messages and to remove existing messages.
 In other words, the messages you get are 100% ready for you to access as you wish.

+The name "FIFO" is somewhat misleading when using the thread pool system and now that this class supports a priority system which allows for processing messages _early_.
+The priority actually uses dependencies.
+So message A can be marked as necessary to be able to process message B.
+In that case, B will be sitting in the FIFO until the processing of A is complete.
+When no such dependency exists, both messages can be processed in parallel or at least in any order.

 For threads that do not just receive/send messages, you must make sure to use the `cppthread::guard` object with a `cppthread::mutex` to create a barrier.
-Although a boolean flag may work as is without the need for a mutex, because of all the various CPU caches, it is very likely to that once in while, a change to such a flag will not be visible for a while.
+Although a boolean flag may work as is without the need for a mutex.
+However, with all the various CPU caches, it is very likely that, once in while, a change to such a flag will not be visible for a while.